petergithub/notes/01Technology/ubuntuNotes.md

 * `-w, --write-out "@curl-format.txt"`    tells cURL to use our format file
 * `-m, --max-time <seconds>`    超时时间.
 Maximum time in seconds that you allow the whole operation to  take.
 * `-F, --form`  `-F "filename=@file.tar.gz"` 上传文件
+* `-G, --get`  make all data specified with -d, --data, --data-binary or --data-urlencode to be used in an HTTP GET request instead of the POST request that otherwise would be used.
+The data will be appended to the URL with a '?' separator.
+* `--data-urlencode <data>` (HTTP) This posts data, similar to the other -d, --data options with the exception that this performs URL-encoding.

+#### encode

+unicode编码，所以想转成utf8看中文
+printf %b '\u6df1\u5733'
+echo '["\u6df1\u5733"]' | jq .

 #### Sample